What is Outsourcing?

 You regularly chat with them on Skype and you keep them up to date with everything that is happening in the business.
 They genuinely seem excited to be working for your company.

-This is usually the stage of outsourcing where business owners can run into mistake #9…not listening to their worker’s ideas and not asking feedback on how they can improve.
+This is usually the stage of outsourcing where business owners can run into mistake #9…not listening to worker’s ideas and not asking feedback on how they can improve.

 If it’s been a few months since the online workers have joined you then they have been performing their specialized tasks for quite some time.
 They also probably know a decent amount about the inner workings of your business and how it makes money.